• Skip to primary navigation

 A yarn is a single strand of twisted textile fiber.
 Yarns can be divided into many types in many ways.
 But there are some common ways to classify yarn.
 Here we are going to talk about different yarn types and classifications, and how to choose the right yarn from these sections.

-In textile, yarn is mainly 2 types: Simple Yarns and Novelty Yarns.
+In textiles, yarn is mainly of 2 types: Simple Yarns and Novelty Yarns.
 All of them have some classification of their own too.

-A simple yarn is made using only one kind of thread so it alike in all its parts.
-These yarns are mostly used in utility fabrics such as vinyl or plastic coated fabrics.
-You can take a quick tour on yarn vs thread.
+A simple yarn is made using only one kind of thread so it is alike in all its parts.
+These yarns are mostly used in utility fabrics such as vinyl or plastic-coated fabrics.
+You can take a quick tour of yarn vs thread.

 In single yarn, a few of the little fabrics are held together with little to no twist.
 The twists are also in the same direction.
 Sometimes single yarn has just one single thick synthetic filament with no twist.
 They are called monofilaments.